-Pulmonary arterial hypertension (PAH) is a serious disease of the pulmonary arteries connecting the right side of the heart to the lungs.
-As PAH develops, blood flow through the pulmonary arteries is restricted and the right side of the heart is put under increasing strain to pump blood through to the lungs.
-This leads to the main symptoms of PAH – breathlessness, chest tightness, limited exercise capacity and fatigue.
+Pulmonary arterial hypertension (PAH) is a serious disease of the arteries connecting the lungs to the heart (the pulmonary arteries).
+As PAH develops, blood flow through the pulmonary arteries is restricted.
+The right side of the heart is put under increasing strain to pump blood through to the lungs, and this causes the right side of the heart to become enlarged.
+This process leads to the main symptoms of PAH – breathlessness, chest tightness, limited exercise capacity, and fatigue.

+Untreated, PAH can reduce life expectancy.
 Treatment is aimed at improving symptoms, exercise tolerance, long-term outcomes and quality of life.
-Until the mid-1980s, there were no treatment options for patients, and PAH was associated with poor prognosis.
-Today, treatment options have improved the outlook for patients with this condition.
+Until the mid 1980s there were limited treatment options, and PAH was associated with a poor prognosis.
+Today, treatment options have significantly improved the outlook for patients with this condition.